Go to the search box on the library home page, or by going to se.edu/library.

 Peer-reviewed materials, also called “refereed articles,” are only published after passing a review by professionals in a field of study.
 Search results can be limited to peer-reviewed materials in a couple of ways:

 II.
 If you have already conducted a search and have results, there is a check box on the left-hand menu labeled “Peer Reviewed.”
 Check that box and wait while the results load.
 A date range can also be entered on the same menu.

 All of the results will be labeled as peer-reviewed materials; however, you should still read through the material and make sure it meets certain guidelines.
 Does it have the authors’ affiliations, an abstract, citations?
 Does the abstract mention what methods are used in the study?
 Is the source an academic journal?
 If you doubt it is peer-reviewed, look up the website for that journal and see if they name who their review board is.
 You can also contact a librarian for more help.

-You log in with your full student email address and Blackboard password.
+You log in with your Single Sign On.
 Here’s an example: